Table of Contents

 • Incomplete extraction

-• Ensure the resume text is complete and not truncated.
+• Ensure the resume content is complete and not truncated.

 • Missing fields